Remote and Disconnected Workforce Communication

 - Travel for site work and customer/client visits

 - Team often works opposite hours complicating team and all-hands meetings

 Here, there is more fluctuation – or even disruption – which may hinder a sense of team spirit or connection.
 This can be a major challenge for communications teams when trying to reach dispersed workers.
 It also highlights my earlier point that there is no one-size-fits-all solution for effective communications for these types of remote individuals and deskless teams.

-Some of the challenges of managing remote and dispersed employees lies in ensuring that these workers remain engaged and connected.
+Some of the challenges of managing remote and dispersed employees and workforce communication lies in ensuring that these workers remain engaged and connected.
 A disconnected workforce runs the risk of feeling isolated and removed from the heartbeat of the organization.

-The Main Challenges of Communicating with a Remote and Deskless Workforce
+The Main Challenges of Remote and Deskless Workforce Communication

-Before tackling the strategic considerations and practicalities on how to best communicate with dispersed workers, let’s first address the specific challenges that come with remote and dispersed workforce communications.
+Before tackling the strategic considerations and practicalities on how to best communicate with dispersed workers, let’s first address the specific challenges that come with remote and dispersed workforce communication.

 Traditional top-down workplace communication, whereby the CEO delivers a singular message to the entire staff, and expects that sole piece of communication to be widely seen, understood, and acted upon, is increasingly becoming a thing of the past.
 This is what’s referred to as a one-to-many communication.

 Since the rise of social media, we have moved solidly into the era of many-to-many communications.

 The way we communicate as a society has changed fundamentally.
 On social networks, everyone can give their opinion on everything, and people trust individual, peer-to-peer endorsements over company-steered communications.